Home Water Softening

 Disadvantages of home water softening

-- Potential health implications from additional sodium from water softening.
+- Potential health effects from additional sodium.

 - Regular testing of the water and maintenance of the softener is necessary to make sure the softener is working properly.